 Dolores Ibárruri, better known as the La Pasionaria, is also a popular figure in modern Spanish society.
 She was a communist member of parliament before the Civil war and was famous for her passionate speeches and famous interventions into the war effort.
 She made the infamous saying No Pasaran (They Shall Not Pass) famous.
 She later become head of the Communist party whilst she was in exile after the civil war.
 She didn’t return to Spain until 1977, the same year she became a member of parliament again.
 She remains famous as a revolutionary and feminist figure.
 There are statues and dedications to her all around the world.

-Despite their patchy past, they remain a small yet important part of Spanish society.
+Despite their patchy past, they remain an important part of Spanish society.
 They continue to have links with CCOO and turn out at large protests in huge numbers.
 Every Labour day, 1st May, you can witness a sea of people holding red flags celebrating and singing the International in the square outside the Renia Sofia Museum.